 You can create a help API that developers can use to pull in content.

-For the full code demo, see the notes in the Tooltip Demo (page 0).
+For the full code demo, see the notes in the tooltip demo.

 In this demo, the popovers pull in and display content from the information in an external tooltips.json file located on a different host.